1AoB/Find-c-64-libraries-that-support-abf-format/README.md

 4. [https://github.com/yamad/libabf](https://github.com/yamad/libabf)

 This library has no documentation or examples, making it difficult to develop.
 Based on the current progress, it can read the total number of data points.
-As for how to read and write, I don't know the API, it's difficult
+As for how to read and write specific data, I don't know the API, it's difficult.

 5.